beaubaker1027/meowter/README.md

 ```
 Meowter.setWildMeow(string)
 ```
-setWildMeow is used to replace the default wildcard `(=◕ᆽ◕ฺ=)`  Simply pass in the new wildcard of your choice.
+setWildMeow is used to replace the default wildcard `(=◕ฺᆽ◕ฺ=)`  Simply pass in the new wildcard of your choice.
 ```
 Meowter.setWildMeow('*');